 And just like that, we were diving into the underworld of Mexico.
+There are plenty of cenotes including Cenote Zaci and the Pit.
 We booked our trip with Scuba Libre, a small outfit known for their safety, which is important when you’re diving underground caverns.
 I was already hooked on diving the Bat Cave but then they recommended a place called the Pit.
 The Pit is a very deep cenote, which also has a layer of sulphur gas around 38M in depth.

 Needless to say, I was in.